lucabaldini/metarep/docs/index.rst

 metarep
 =======

 This is an unusual repo.
-From the pure code standpoint it provides a single Python module exposing exactly one function (calculating the square of a given number, by the way).
+From the pure code standpoint it provides a single |Python| module exposing exactly one function.
+(The latter calculates the square of a given number or numpy array, in case you do care.)

-In the process, though, it touches upon many different points related to the development and maintainance of a simple Python package, and can be taken as a rough template and a starting point for new projects.
+In the process, though, we touch upon many different points related to the development and maintainance of a simple Python package, and the underlying repository can be taken as a rough template and a starting point for new projects.